Digital Nomad Exchange

 When we asked people about diversity in Ecuador and whether locals are accepting of differences, they said...

 "Ibarra is considered pretty diverse as far as Ecuador is concerned.
 The largest group is Mestiza at 75% with an equal amount of Afro, Indegena and Blanca...all at about 8%.
 There is lots of commerce here and it is surprising to me how quickly people here adapt to the internet and other technologies so readily.
-I forget that the US was once technology illterate," remarked another expat in Ibarra, Ecuador.
+I forget that the US was once technology illterate," explained one expat living in Ibarra, Ecuador.

 Please login to continue reading this article.